 To move a file to the trash, press

 shift to this shortcut skips the trash to permanently erase the selected files.

 shift key with the arrow keys or the mouse to select multiple files.
 With multiple files selected you can perform powerful actions via the right-click menu like bulk renaming or creating a new folder with these items.

-You don’t need special hardware to work on a mac.
+You don’t need special hardware to work on a Mac.
 In general, you won’t even have to install drivers or special software to full use it.
-Try plugging in your new hardware before trying to install any software - you’ll likely find out you don’t need it.
+Try plugging in your new hardware before trying to install any software, and you’ll likely find out you don’t need it.
 (As a side note, I generally advise trying this on Windows, too.)

 Mouse.
 You can also set up a bluetooth mouse from this screen.

 When using the scroll wheel on a mouse or the two-finger scroll gesture on a trackpad, the scrolling action will be applied to the window under the cursor.
 Use this to your advantage to, for example, type in one window while scrolling a pdf or webpage in another without actually changing focus.

 Just plug in (or set up via bluetooth) your keyboard, and you should be good to go.
 Media keys should work automatically, though some wheel-based volume controls don’t seem to be registered out of the box.
 Keys like